kubeflow/website/content/blog/nvidia_tensorrt.md

 Using the NVIDIA TensorRT inference server on a Kubernetes cluster facilitated by Kubleflow’s components enables a powerful ML/DL workflow and allows Kubeflow users to get maximum utilization of their NVIDIA GPUs when deploying models at scale.
 NVIDIA TensorRT inference server uses NVIDIA® CUDA® streams to exploit the GPU’s hardware scheduling capabilities to simultaneously execute multiple models.

 ## Getting Started Using the NVIDIA TensorRT Inference Server and Kubeflow
 Getting started requires some initial setup.
-At a high level, start with setting up a Google Kubernetes Engine (GKE) cluster suitable for running the NVIDIA TensorRT inference server and install the NVIDIA CUDA driver on the GPU nodes.
+At a high level, start with setting up a Google Kubernetes Engine (GKE) cluster suitable for running the NVIDIA TensorRT inference server and install the NVIDIA CUDA® driver on the GPU nodes.

 Once that’s complete, pull the NVIDIA TensorRT inference server image from the [NVIDIA GPU Cloud](https://www.nvidia.com/en-us/gpu-cloud/) (NGC) container registry using a Kubernetes secret.
 Next, configure and place your model repository into a Google Cloud Storage bucket.